 This phenomenon only increases as light becomes more scarce, so the camera must compensate for less light hitting the sensor by slowing the shutter speed, increasing the ISO, or expanding the aperture.
 All of which have the potential to reduce the overall quality of the photo.

 Stabilizing the iPhone with a Tripod

 When the smartphone photographer encounters these conditions, a stable platform is essential to bring out crystal clear pictures in almost any condition.
 Vibration reduction can only go so far before bowing its head to a piece of photographic equipment as old as the camera itself; the humble tripod.

 I know what your thinking.
 A tripod?
 Really?
 What is this, 1972?

-Thankfully, tripod technology has kept in stride with smartphones.
+Thankfully, tripod technology has been kept in stride with smartphones.
 Stabilization products on the market today aren’t your mother’s heavy monstrosity she lugged around at family events.
-The tripod has come into its own in the digital age, and is an essential high-tech accoutrement worthy of being paired with the latest smartphone technology.
+The tripod has come into its own in the digital age and is an essential high-tech accouterment worthy of being paired with the latest smartphone technology.

 The JOBY GripTight ONE Mobile Line Up

 Our favorite smartphone tripod system is JOBY’s GripTight Mobile Line.
 Joby’s newest suite of mobile products offers several well-designed, flexible smartphone tripods and accessories with the user and practicality in mind.
-What’s even better is that the GripTight’s alluring design and utility is matched by it’s great low retail price.
+What’s even better is that GripTight’s alluring design and utility are matched by its great low retail price.
 The GripTight ONE tripod is widely available for about $25.